On weakly and strongly popular rankings: Relationships involving weakly and strongly popular rankings

-Each absolutely popular ranking must be topologically sorted, as shown by the proof of~\cite[Lemma 2]{VSW14}.
-This results together with Lemma~\ref{condorcetweak} and Observation~\ref{fact2} lead to the following set inclusion relationships on absolutely popular, simply popular, topologically sorted, and Kemeny consensus rankings.
+Each weakly popular ranking must be topologically sorted, as shown by the proof of~\cite[Lemma 2]{VSW14}.
+In short, if the majority graph has a directed cycle, for an arbitrary ranking $\succ$ of the candidates, there will be two candidates $a,b\in C$ such that $a\succ b$ but an absolute majority of voters prefers $b$ to $a$.
+One can show that the ranking $\succ'$ obtained by swapping $a$ and $b$ in $\succ$ is preferred to $\succ$ by every voter $v$ satisfying $b\succ_v a$, which is an absolute majority of all voters.
+This result together with Lemma~\ref{condorcetweak} and Observation~\ref{fact2} leads to the following set inclusion relationships involving weakly popular, strongly popular and topologically sorted rankings, and Kemeny consensuses.

-\begin{observation} Simply popular rankings form a subset of absolutely popular rankings, absolutely popular rankings form a subset of topologically sorted rankings, and finally, topologically sorted rankings form a subset of Kemeny consensus rankings.
-In voting instances with an acyclic majority graph, topologically sorted rankings coincide with Kemeny consensus rankings. \end{observation}
+\begin{observation} Strongly popular rankings form a subset of weakly popular rankings, weakly popular rankings form a subset of topologically sorted rankings, and finally, topologically sorted rankings form a subset of Kemeny consensuses.
+In profiles with an acyclic majority graph, topologically sorted rankings coincide with Kemeny consensuses. \end{observation}

 Figure~\ref{fi:hierarchy} illustrates these relations.
-In voting instances with a cyclic majority graph, Kemeny consensus rankings offer a preference aggregation method by relaxing the definition of topologically sorted rankings.
-Absolutely and simply popular rankings do exactly the opposite: they restrict the set of topologically sorted rankings in instances with an acyclic majority graph, in order to serve the welfare of the majority to an even larger degree than topologically sorted rankings do.
-Absolute and simple popularity are desirable robustness properties of a ranking.
-However, the set of absolutely popular rankings may be empty even if a topologically sorted ranking exists~\cite{VSW14}.
-Analogous to Condorcet consistency, in which a Condorcet winner is chosen whenever it exists, one could require to always choose a simply popular ranking if one exists, or, failing that, an absolutely popular ranking if that exists.
+In profiles with a cyclic majority graph, Kemeny consensuses offer a preference aggregation method by relaxing the definition of topologically sorted rankings.
+Weakly and strongly popular rankings do exactly the opposite: they restrict the set of topologically sorted rankings in profiles with an acyclic majority graph, in order to serve the welfare of the majority to an even larger degree than topologically sorted rankings do.
+Weak and strong popularity are desirable robustness properties of a ranking.
+However, the set of weakly popular rankings may be empty even if a topologically sorted ranking exists~\cite{VSW14}.

+This is reminiscent \dmrev{of} single-winner elections in which being a Condorcet winner is a strong property. \dmrev{However, due to} Condorcet's paradox\dmrev{,} such a winner may not exist. \dmrev{The Condorcet Criterion, an axiom for voting rules, thus states that the winner of an election should be a Condorcet winner \emph{if one exists}.} Most single-winner voting rules, such as Kemeny-Young, Black, Copeland, Dodgson's method, Minimax, Nanson's method, Ranked pairs, Schulze, Smith/IRV, Smith/minimax \dmrev{and} CPO-STV satisfy the Condorcet Criterion\dmrev{---for more details on those methods, we refer the reader to~\cite{BCE+16}}. \dmrev{Analogously, we} envision a ``Popularity criterion" for rank aggregation rules, such that a strongly popular ranking should always be chosen if one exists, and failing that, a weakly popular ranking if it exists.